Citybop has the coolest things to do in Seattle

 Stroll along the Waterfront Park near the Ferry Terminal, with superb views of Eagle Harbor.
 For garden and outdoor enthusiasts, the Bloedel Reserve is a must-see, just 15-minutes from the Ferry Terminal.

-The charming wine district of Woodinville is 20 minutes from downtown Seattle.
-It's home to two numerous tasting rooms and wineries.
+The charming wine district of Woodinville is 20 minutes from downtown Seattle, and is home to two numerous tasting rooms and wineries.
 The most popular are Chateau St Michelle, and Columbia Winery.

 South of Seattle